shyamjos/shyamjos.github.io/content/post/easily-rip-dvds-in-linux-with-ffmpeg.md

 sudo apt-get install ffmpeg
 ```

-Now copy contents of your DVD to local folder and cd into that folder(eg: video_ts)
+Now copy contents of your DVD to local directory and cd into **VIDEO_TS** directory
+**Note:** If you want to RIP the DVD directly without copying it to the local directory first , then you need to modify last part of the below commands to : /home/your-username/myvideo/rip.mp4

 ## 1\.
 RIP DVD into a single file